Skip to content

 What happens when I press the SOS button in the Tourist SOS app?

-Within 60 seconds the app shares your location and medical profile with our team, our AI assistant (SOSA) triages the situation, we identify the nearest appropriate facility, verify your insurance coverage in real time, and coordinate transport.
+Within 60 seconds the app shares your location and medical profile with our team, our AI assistant (Terra) triages the situation, we identify the nearest appropriate facility, verify your insurance coverage in real time, and coordinate transport.
 The hospital receives verified patient information and a guarantee of payment before you arrive, so you are not paying cash upfront.

 Step-by-step walkthrough